 - Fuel dispensing valves, hose clamps, seals, and sump pits shall be visually inspected on a weekly basis by the fuel operator to detect leaks or mechanical deficiencies. - The fueling operator shall perform weekly visual inspections to verify that automatic cutoff valves work.
 Weekly inspections shall include fuel-dispensing equipment for leakage or spillage on fuel trucks.
-Replace all faulty parts as soon as practicable, but not longer than 10 days after

-- Tenants involved in fueling activities shall have a Spill Prevention Response Plan, and employees shall be familiar with this plan and trained in spill control. - The fueling operator shall have spill clean-up materials in a readily accessible location.
-The fueling area shall have a readily accessible emergency shut-off valve or button. - Fueling equipment, such as fuel carts and refueling trucks, shall carry fuel spill clean-up materials on the vehicle to contain spills less than five gallons that occur during fueling of aircraft or ground support vehicles located at remote areas of the airport. - Fuel farms and sites of aircraft fueling shall have fuel spill cleanup material on-site. - Trained personnel shall be present during the transfer of fuel between fueling vehicles and fuel tanks. - Spills shall be cleaned up immediately.
+Replace all faulty parts as soon as practicable, but not longer than 10 days after discovery.
+Parts that shall be inspected include but are not limited to hoses, nozzles, valves and gauges. - Tenants involved in fueling activities shall have a Spill Prevention Response Plan, and employees shall be familiar with this plan and trained in spill control. - The fueling operator shall have spill clean-up materials in a readily accessible location.
+The fueling area shall have a readily accessible emergency shut-off valve or button. - Fueling equipment, such as refuelers and fuel carts, shall carry fuel spill clean-up materials on the vehicle to contain spills less than five gallons that occur during fueling of aircraft or ground support vehicles located at remote areas of the airport. - Fuel farms and sites of aircraft fueling shall have fuel spill cleanup material on-site. - Trained personnel shall be present during the transfer of fuel between fueling vehicles and fuel tanks. - Spills shall be cleaned up immediately.
 Fuel spills shall be reported to DOA in accordance with the DOA Airport Emergency Plan, contained in the DOA Airport Certification Manual.
 A master copy of the Emergency Plan is kept by Airport Operations.
-In addition, the Dallas Fire Department (DFD) can activate the City's Master Emergency Operations Plan (MEOP), Subplan 1A: Hazardous Material Response Plan, as determined by the DFD Incident Commander. - Absorptive pads, pillows, or blankets may be placed beneath aircraft, ground vehicles, and fuel tankers during fueling operations where practicable, as long as the action does not pose a fire hazard. - Fuel trucks shall only be parked overnight in an area where a spill kit is readily available.
-If a tenant is required by the EPA to have a SPCC plan, then overnight parking of fuel trucks shall comply with EPA regulations.
-The SPCC plan must be on file with the DOA. - Training of employees on proper fueling techniques and spill response methods shall be thoroughly documented and maintained by each tenant.
+In addition, the DFD can activate the City's Master Emergency Operations Plan (MEOP), Subplan 1A: Hazardous Material Response Plan, as determined by the DFD Incident Commander. - Absorptive pads, pillows, or blankets may be placed beneath aircraft, ground vehicles, and fuel tankers during fueling operations where practicable, as long as the action does not pose a fire hazard.

+- Fuel trucks shall only be parked overnight in an area where a spill kit is readily available.
+If a tenant is required by the EPA to have an SPCC plan, then overnight parking of fuel trucks shall comply with EPA regulations.
+The SPCC plan must be on file with the DOA. - Fueling of field equipment such as mowers shall be performed a minimum of 50 feet from any storm drain inlets. - Training of employees on proper fueling techniques and spill response methods shall be thoroughly documented and maintained by each tenant.